fruits in the bay of plenty orchards

 - Habitat

 - Cultivated orchards, old gardens and abandoned settlements.
 Prefers temperate climates with warm summers and mild winters.
-Needs fertile, well-drained soils with protection from strong winds.
+Needs fertile, well-drained soils.

 - Range